YoshKoz/theBeerNameGenerator/README.md

 5. Toggle dark mode using the button in the status bar
 6. Press the Space bar to quickly generate a new beer name

+### Visual structure

+Open `public/structure.html` to view a Mermaid-based visual overview of the app's files and data flow.

 ## Setting Up Midjourney Integration

 To use the image generation feature, you need to set up a Discord webhook and have Midjourney bot in your Discord server:

 1. Create a Discord server or use an existing one
-2. Add the Midjourney bot to your server (https://www.midjourney.com/home/)
+2. Add the Midjourney bot to your server (<https://www.midjourney.com/home/>)
 3. Create a webhook in your Discord server:
    - Go to Server Settings > Integrations > Webhooks
    - Click "New Webhook"